 (4) An applicant that has received notice as provided in (3) may request an additional 90 day period to correct deficiencies or demonstrate compliance with PSAP certification requirements.

-(5) If an applicant wishes to immediately dispute a department determination that the application was deficient or did nor demonstrate compliance with PSAP certification requirements, the applicant may ask the department to provide formal notice of denial and an opportunity for hearing.
+(5) If an applicant wishes to immediately dispute a department determination that the application was deficient or did not demonstrate compliance with PSAP certification requirements, the applicant may ask the department to provide formal notice of denial and an opportunity for hearing.

 (6) The department may appoint a hearing examiner to conduct hearings pursuant to 2-4-611, MCA.

-(7) The final decision in a contested case regarding PSAP certification will be made by the department director.
+(7) The final determination in a contested case regarding PSAP certification will be made by the department director.

 The following proposed rules have not been previously considered by the ARM Subcommittee.